keboola/connection-docs/use-cases/use-cases.md

 solving a specific problem.

 Keboola Connection is a very open [platform](/overview), which may be overwhelming in many cases.
 The ambition of data templates is to ease the configuration of repeated (or repeatable) solutions.
-A lthough they are pre-defined sets of configurations, the created configurations have no special properties and can be modified like any other configuration you have [created manually](/components/#creating-component-configuration).
+Although they are pre-defined sets of configurations, the created configurations have no special properties and can be modified like any other configuration you have [created manually](/components/#creating-component-configuration).

 ## Using Data Template